Huang Wenshan: Tai chi

 An avid practitioner of tai chi (taijiquan) since his university days, in 1962 he founded the National Tai Chi Chuan Institute in Los Angeles, providing training space in the basement of a print shop he had established there.
 Marshall Ho'o assisted him in teaching the classes, which grew to hundreds of students in groups of thirty or more.
 Ho'o also helped him establish the National Tai Chi Chuan Association, linking schools throughout the United States.

-In 1967 after he had returned to Taiwan and turned leadership of the Institute and Association over to Ho'o, Huang sponsored tai chi master Tung Hu-ling on a teaching tour of North America including a term at the Institute in Los Angeles.
-In the 1930s and after World War II, Huang had trained under Tung Hu-ling's father Tung Ying-chieh.
-Ho'o, who regularly traveled to San Francisco's Chinatown to seek out tai chi masters there, said Tung Hu-ling's visit was "the first time a tai chi master came to us".
+Huang sponsored a teaching tour of North America by tai chi master Tung Hu Ling from 1966 to 1967, including a term at the Institute in Los Angeles.
+In the 1930s and 1940s Huang had trained under Tung's father, Dong Yingjie (Tung Ying-chieh).
+Ho'o, who regularly traveled to San Francisco's Chinatown to seek out tai chi masters there, said Tung's visit was "the first time a tai chi master came to us".

-In 1973 Huang published the book Fundamentals of Tai Chi Chuan, which included an introduction to Chinese culture and philosophy, and a detailed description of the art and its movements.
+In 1967 Huang moved to Taiwan and turned leadership of the Institute and Association over to Ho'o.
+In 1973 Huang published the book Fundamentals of Tai Chi Chuan, which included an introduction to the Chinese cultural and philosophical context of tai chi as well as a detailed description of the art and its movements.
 One of the earliest comprehensive and popular books in English on the topic, it was subsequently released in three revised editions over the next dozen years, adding an introduction by Laura Huxley and forewords by Justin F. Stone, Prestin K. Caye, and James C. Ingebretsen.

+Personal life

+He was the grandfather of Chinese-American visual artist and film director Andrew Thomas Huang, who has explained that Huang Wenshan brought family with him to New York in the 1950s, including the infant son who became his father.
+The family then moved with the patriarch to the Los Angeles area in 1960, where Andrew's father remained while his grandfather worked in Taiwan beginning in 1967.

 Later years

-In 1967 Huang returned to Taiwan, where he continued to teach, lecture, research, and publish into the 1980s.
-He died in 1988.
+Huang continued to teach, lecture, research, and publish into the 1980s, regularly traveling from Taiwan to Los Angeles, where he died in 1982 at the age of 84 after a long illness.